A number workshops have been arranged by commissions. These will take place before and after the conference in and around the Washington, D.C. area.

 All abstracts will be double-blind reviewed.
 The selected abstracts will be published as Workshop Proceedings on ICA CCEW&CM web page.

-The workshop will be delivered keynote speeches by Mr. W. Craig FUGATE, contemporary Administrator of FEMA (the Federal Emergency Management Agency which is part of the U.S. Department of Homeland Security -DHS), by Mrs. Barbara RYAN, GEO Secretary Director, and other representatives of NASA and ICA.
+The workshop will be delivered keynote speeches by Mr. W. Craig FUGATE, contemporary Administrator of FEMA (the Federal Emergency Management Agency which is part of the U.S. Department of Homeland Security -DHS), by Mrs. Barbara RYAN, GEO Secretary Director, and other representatives of ICA.

 Workshop fee: -$30,- USD